mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The aspect of pattern completion driving technical process adoption is explored in the next chapter.

+While, the personal expression via narrative and asset design can be engage and sustain the motivation of participants, these processes brought tensions identified in the _design chapter_ namely: (edit down into list? )

+**Exploring Tension - time spent on task - ALSO EXPLORED IN LAST CHAPTER** Take the example above, through use of pixel art editor, and template with small, retro themed graphics, as a designer, reduce the propensity to spend along time on asset creation as retro pixel art is quicker to make.

+**Expectations- ALSO EXPLORED IN LAST CHAPTER**

+- incorporating familiar or personally meaningful elements can involve challenges including that of unrealistic expectations based on previous game playing experiences

 <!-- #### Different styles of making
 PERHAPS IN DESING SECTION - BUT TRY HERE FIRST -->
 <!-- #### Circulation of peers and helpers